lbarnes2/lbarnes-net/about.md

 ## IN A PARAGRAPH:

-I'm a venue and events manager working at a community arts centre in North East Somerset.
-I handle diverse aspects of venue management from health and safety to multi-event logistics.
+I work at a large, multifunction venue in the city of Bath in Operations; I work as part of a team to deliver a wide variety of private events, from conferences to weddings to concerts.
 I also work as a theatre technician, available for freelance projects including theatre shows, board programming and consulting.
 I've worked with a range of companies, both large and small and am always looking for new projects and exciting new challenges.
 If you'd be interested in working with me, please drop me a line.

 ## FULL CV: